 6. HOXEYVILLE (Aug.
-16-18, 2019), Hoxeyville Festival Grounds, Wellston THE 2019 LINEUP: Chris Robinson Brotherhood, Keller & The Keels, Railroad Earth, Lindsay Lou, The Crane Wives, May Erlewine, Chicago Farmer, Larry Keel Experience and more.
+16-18, 2019), Hoxeyville Festival Grounds, Wellston THE 2019 LINEUP: Railroad Earth, Leftover Salmon, Billy Strings, Keller & The Keels, Lindsay Lou, The Crane Wives, May Erlewine, Chicago Farmer, Larry Keel Experience and more.

 THE VIBE: Set for years on a picturesque site in the Manistee National Forest, Hoxeyville for a long time served as Greensky Bluegrass’ home festival until the band launched Camp Greensky (above).
 But Hoxeyville still resonates with its own rousing late summer flavor, mixing national and regional acts.

 “The perfect way to end the summer with the whole family.
 Fabulous people which become your family and friends, tons of events for the kids, super stellar food trucks and vendors — and the music … Hoxey never disappoints.
 Hands down the best atmosphere for a variety of music and fun with your family and new friends.” – Lesli Wardell